ChanthMiao/ghc-wiki-mirror/split-base.md

 - GHC.Fingerprint pulls in `Foreign` and `IO` (but could be replaced by a pure implementation)
 - The Monad instance of `IO` calls `failIO`, which creates an `IOException`, which has fields for handles and devices, and hence pulls in some `Foreign` stuff and some file-related `IO`, preventing the creation of a clean base-io package.
 There exists a [somewhat backwards compatible work-around](http://www.haskell.org/pipermail/glasgow-haskell-users/2013-February/023796.html).

+Note that since the `MonadFail` class was created, this is no longer a problem.
+Horray!

 ### Other issues

 - Some names of base are hardcoded in GHC and hence cannot be moved to a different package name without changes in GHC.
 This includes: